ExaScience/elprep/README.md

 ### --intermediate-files-output-type [sam | bam]

 This command option sets the format of the split files.
 By default, elprep uses the same format as the input file for the split files.
 Changing the intermediate file output type may improve either runtime (.sam) or reduce peak disk usage (.bam).

+### --tmp-path

+This command option is used to specify a path where elPrep can store temporary files that are created (and deleted) by the split and merge commands that are silently called by the elprep sfm command.
+The default path is the folder from where you call elprep sfm.

 ### --single-end